mnot/I-D/httpbis-header-registry/draft.md

 ## Registration Request Processing {#processing}

 Header fields are registered on the advice of a Designated Expert (appointed by the IESG or their delegate).
-Header fields with the status 'standard' are Specification Required (using terminology from {{!RFC5226}}).
+Header fields with the status 'permanent' are Specification Required (using terminology from {{!RFC5226}}).

 The goal of the registry is to reflect common use of HTTP on the Internet.
 Therefore, the Expert(s)